Sleep at high altitude

 Though there is opposing evidence on a link between periodic breathing and AMS, symptoms are often worse in the morning due to decreases in oxygen saturation levels during sleep1.
-Drops in oxygen levels caused by periodic breathing may further put you at risk of experiencing symptoms.

 Poor sleep at altitude can easily be attributed to a great number of factors from travel anxiety or excitement to sleeping in a different bed, or a new environment in general.
 However many people do not realize that troubled sleep may be caused by altitude-induced periodic breathing, which is a disruption of the typical breathing pattern.

-Poor sleep is common at high altitude2
+Periodic breathing is common at high altitude2

 1Burgess KR, Johnson P, Edwards N, et al. Acute mounain sickness is associated with sleep desaturation at high altitude.
 Respirology 2004;9:485-92.